Padmaprabhan2004/SLAM-Py/EKF-SLAM/README.md

 - **Full EKF-SLAM pipeline**
   - Motion prediction from odometry and control inputs
   - Landmark-based correction using LiDAR or range-bearing sensors
-  - Consistent covariance propagation and data association
+  - Consistent covariance propagation and data association, visualization of error ellipses on exploration.

-- **ROS2 Integration**
-  - Subscribes to `/odom`, `/scan`, and `/tf` topics
-  - Publishes estimated pose and map for visualization in `rviz2`
-  - Compatible with **TurtleBot3 (Burger / Waffle Pi)** setups

 - **Visualization**
-  - Adapted from *Claus Brenner’s “Learning Mobile Robotics”* MATLAB/Python toolset, and SLAM Lectures
+  - Adapted from *Claus Brenner’s Lego Robot SLAM using Py2, updated to Py3 for improving functionalities.
   - Generates diagnostic plots: trajectories, covariance ellipses, and landmark maps.
   - Supports log playback and offline analysis of recorded bag files.